Bitis

-Bitis is a genus of venomous vipers found in Africa and the southern Arabian Peninsula.
+Bitis is a genus of vipers found in Africa and the southern Arabian Peninsula.
 It includes the largest and the smallest vipers in the world.
 Members are known for their characteristic threat displays that involve inflating and deflating their bodies while hissing and puffing loudly.
 The type species for this genus is B. arietans, which is also the most widely distributed viper in Africa.
 Currently, 18 species are recognized.

 Members of the genus are commonly known as African adders, African vipers, or puff adders.

 Description

 Size variation within this genus is extreme, ranging from the very small B. schneideri, which grows to a maximum of 28 cm and is perhaps the world's smallest viperid, to the very large B. gabonica, which can attain a length over 2 m and is the heaviest viper in the world.

 All have a wide, triangular head with a rounded snout, distinct from the neck, and covered in small, keeled, imbricated scales.
 The canthus is also distinct.
 A number of species have enlarged rostral or supraorbital scales that resemble horns.
 Their eyes are relatively small.
 They have large nostrils that are directed outwards and/or upwards.
 Up to six rows of small scales separate the rostral and nasal scales.
 All species have a well-developed supranasal sac.
 The fronts of the maxillary bones are very short, supporting only one pair of recurved fangs.

 These snakes are moderately to extremely stout.
 Their bodies are covered with keeled scales that are imbricated (overlapping) with apical pits.
 At midbody, the dorsal scales number 21–46.
 Laterally, the dorsal scales may be slightly oblique.
 The ventral scales, which number 112–153, are large, rounded, and sometimes have slight lateral keels.
 Their tails are short.
 The anal scale is single.
 The paired subcaudal scales number 16-37 and are sometimes keeled laterally.